 - Encourage your spouse.
 Give her positive feedback, even when she looks horrible and is too sick to change out of her pajamas.
 Tell her how excited you are about being a dad and that you know she will be a terrific mom.

-- Join a "dad's group."
-There are many types of support groups for new fathers; you do not have to talk, just hearing other dads share similar problems is a great relief.
+- Join a support group for fathers.
+There are many types of support groups for new fathers.
+You do not have to talk—just hearing other dads share similar problems is a great relief.

 - Write down your expectations of being a father, of what type of parent you want to be, and discuss your thoughts with your wife.
 It helps to talk about parenting styles and discipline techniques before situations arise.